 As we begin to gradually re-open Parks Canada places, our priority is to keep you, our visitors, and our employees healthy and safe.
-Starting June 1, some of our places will begin offering limited visitor access and basic services.
+Some of our places will begin offering limited visitor access and basic services.
 This means your visit will be different this year than in past years.

-Find out which specific locations will open on June 1 and how to plan for your visit and stay safe during the Coronavirus (COVID-19) pandemic.
+Find out which specific locations are open and how to plan for your visit and stay safe during the Coronavirus (COVID-19) pandemic.

 Before you go, be prepared

 While your Parks Canada vacation may be a little different from what you’re used to, we’re here to help you have a memorable and safe experience.
 Some public toilets and other visitor facilities may be open, but expect limited levels of service and limited access to visitor facilities compared to previous years.